intel/stacks/dlrs/dlrs.rst

 * A running `Kubernetes`_ cluster

 #.
-Deploying Kubeflow with kfctl/kustomize in Clear Linux OS
+Deploying Kubeflow with kfctl/kustomize

 .. note::